ml4health/ml4health.github.io/2017_content/pages/call_for_papers.md

 Workshop papers should be at most 4 pages of content, including text and figures.
 Additional pages containing only bibliographic references can be included without penalty.

+Authors will not be penalized for including an appendix of supplementary material after the references.
+However, reviewers will not be required to consult any appendices to make their decisions.
+The main 4-page paper should adequately describe the work and its contributions.

 #### Relevant Topics

 Submitted papers should describe innovative machine learning research focused on relevant problems in health and medicine.